Sicilians: Demographics

-Sicily has experienced the presence of a number of different cultures and ethnicities in its vast history, including the aboriginal peoples of differing ethnolinguistic origins (Sicani, Siculi and Elymians), Bruttians, Morgetes, Oenotrians, Phoenicians and Carthaginians, Ancient Greeks (Magna Graecia), Mamertines, Romans and Jews during the ancient and classical periods.
+Sicily has experienced the presence of a number of different cultures and ethnicities in its vast history, including the aboriginal peoples of differing ethnolinguistic origins (Sicani, Siculi including Morgetes and Elymians), Punics, Ancient Greeks (Siceliotes), Mamertines, Romans during the ancient and classical periods.

-In the early medieval era, Sicily experienced the brief rule of Germanic Vandals and Iranic Alans during the Kingdom of the Vandals and Alans, while under Byzantine, Saracen and Norman rule, there were Byzantine Greeks, Arabs and Normans.
-From the late medieval period into the modern era, Aragonese, Spaniards and French ruled over and left a minor impact on the island, while Albanians settled and formed communities which still exist today known as the Arbereshe.
+In the early medieval era, Sicily experienced the brief rule of Germanic Ostrogoths during the Ostrogothic Kingdom, while under Byzantine, Saracen and Norman rule, there were Byzantine Greeks, Arabs and Normans.
+Normans repopulated many zones of Sicily with Mainland Italians and created the Kingdom of Sicily from the late medieval period into the modern era, Iberians, ruled over and left a minor impact on the island, while Albanians settled and formed communities which still exist today known as the Arbereshe.

 About five million people live in Sicily, making it the fourth most populated region in Italy.
 However, in the first century after the Italian unification, Sicily had one of the most negative net migration rates among the regions of Italy because of millions of people moving to the Italian mainland and countries like Germany, Sweden, Belgium, the United States, Canada, Australia, Brazil, Argentina, the United Kingdom, France, New Zealand, Singapore and South Africa.
 Many Sicilian communities, including those formed by the descendants of the Sicilian migrants, are all over the world.
 It is estimated that the number of people of Sicilian descent in the world is more than six million.
 The most famous community is represented by the Sicilian Americans.

 Like the other parts of Southern Italy, immigration to the island is relatively low compared to other regions of Italy because workers tend to head to Northern Italy instead, in search of better employment and industrial opportunities.
 The most recent ISTAT figures show around 175,000 immigrants out of the total of almost 5.1 million population (nearly 3.5% of the population); Romanians with more than 50,000 make up the most immigrants, followed by Tunisians, Moroccans, Sri Lankans, Albanians, and others mostly from Eastern Europe.
 As in the rest of Italy, the primary religion is Roman Catholicism (but with combined Latin & Byzantine Rites) and the official language is Italian; Sicilian is currently not a recognised language in Italy.